 Dear TCEA Responds:

-Do you know of a simple and free way to download YouTube videos for G Suites Classroom?
+Do you know of a simple and free way to download YouTube videos for Google Workspace for Education and/or show them without advertisements?
 Students are blocked from YouTube.
-KeepVid, the solution I was using, is no longer available.
-Unblocking not an option.
+The solution I was using is no longer available.

 Some school districts continue to block YouTube.
 They rely on technology to control and manage students.
 However, it’s important to engage students, parents, and staff in reciprocal dialogue about issues like poor content.
 This dialogue needs to go along the lines of, “Hey, we know there’s bad stuff on YouTube.
 There’s good stuff, too.
 Let’s build a culture of trust and openness that leads all involved to make better decisions.”
 If we don’t teach our students, who will?

 Manage Your YouTube Settings

 Why not show the following information to your Google Workspace for Education administrator with a kind request to unblock YouTube videos?